RaelDCho/blog/unpackme-upx/unpackme-upx.md

 ## unpackme-upx (PicoCTF)

-### reversing a upx-packed ELF

 **Challenge**:
 Can you get the flag?
 Reverse engineer this [binary](https://artifacts.picoctf.net/c/203/unpackme-upx).

 **Challenge Instruction**:
 Do the usual - download in your desired directory through `wget "https://artifacts.picoctf.net/c/203/unpackme-upx"` Make it an executable using `chmod +x <file-name>`

 **Solution**:
-After downloading the binary, I analysed what sort of file it was using the `file` command.
+After downloading the binary, I analysed what sort of file it was through the `file` command.

 ![file](images/file.png)